-- In a bowl, sift together the cornmeal, flour, bicarb, baking powder, salt and sugar.
+- In a bowl sift together the cornmeal, flour, baking soda, baking powder, sugar, and salt

-In another bowl, whisk the eggs, buttermilk and cooled melted butter.
+- In another bowl whisk together the eggs, buttermilk and cooled, melted butter.

-You then pour the dry ingredients into the wet and stir to combine them.
+- Add the dry ingredients to the wet ingredients and fold to combine.